When we got up this morning, I was pleasantly surprised by temps just

 |

-park here close to Steele Creek and notice I’m all alone.
-The only other vehicle in sight is one truck
+The only other vehicle in sight is a truck

 with horse trailer across the big field at the horse camp.
 As I take my time gearing up for the hike four more cars arrive, I knew I wouldn’t be

-alone for long, today is Saturday after all.
-After a few brief conversations with arriving hikers and a park ranger
+alone for long, today is Saturday.
+After brief conversations with arriving hikers and a park ranger

 who just transferred here from Colorado but doesn’t know much about the BNR, I